lucaong/minisearch/DESIGN_DOCUMENT.md

   - The search starts with a budget of edit distance, initially equal to the given maximum distance.
-  - The radix tree is traversed, starting from the root, visiting each path and propagating the remaining budget along each path, but quitting any path along which the budget is exhausted.
+  - The radix tree is traversed, starting from the root, visiting each path and propagating the remaining budget along each path, but quitting any search path along which the budget is exhausted.
   - For each visited node in the radix tree, the string contained in the node is traversed character by character using cursors that are kept on a stack.
-  - Each cursor has: a pointer to a position in the node string; a pointer to a corresponding position in the search string; the type of the last edit, either deletion, or insertion, or change, or none; a budget of "available edits".
+  - Each cursor has: a pointer to a position in the node string; a pointer to a corresponding position in the search string; the type of the last edit, either `deletion`, or `insertion`, or `change`, or `none`; a budget of "available edits".
 This budget is decremented whenever an edit is required.
     The budget is passed from parent to children cursors.
   - The algorithm pulls cursors from the stack, and compares the pointed character in the node string with the pointed character in the search
     string:
-    * if they are the same, one single child cursor is created, advancing both pointers of 1 position
+    * if they are the same, one single child cursor is created, advancing both pointers of 1 position.
+No edit was necessary, so the last edit type is `none`.
-    * if they are not the same, and the remaining budget is higher than zero, up to three children cursors are created: one corresponding to a character change, where both pointers are incremented by 1; one corresponding to a deletion, where only the search string pointer is incremented; one corresponding to an insertion, where only the node string pointer is incremented.
+    * if they are not the same, and the remaining budget is higher than zero, up to three children cursors are created: one corresponding to a character `change`, where both pointers are incremented by 1; one corresponding to a `deletion`, where only the search string pointer is incremented; one corresponding to an `insertion`, where only the node string pointer is incremented.
 Each of the children cursors have a budget that is one less the parent budget.
     * Some special cases are considered to avoid creating unnecessary cursors.
-A sequence of adjacent deletion-insertion, or insertion-deletion, would have the same effect of a change, but would consume more budget: therefore, a delete cursor is never created after a insertion cursor, and vice-versa.
-      Similarily, adjacent change-deletion and deletion-change, or
-      change-insertion and insertion-change, are equivalent.
+A sequence of adjacent `deletion`-`insertion`, or `insertion`-`deletion`, would have the same effect of a change, but would consume more budget: therefore, a delete cursor is never created after a insertion cursor, and vice-versa.
+Similarily, adjacent `change`-`deletion` and `deletion`-`change`, or `change`-`insertion` and `insertion`-`change`, are equivalent.
 Therefore, only one of these cases is generated, by never producing a change cursor after a deletion or insertion one.
   - Whenever the algorithm finds a leaf node, it reports it as a result.

 Note that this algorithm can get complex if the maximum edit distance is large,